nfayzullaev/ChimeBot-Whats-New-At-AWS/README.md

-# ChimeBot-Whats-New-At-AWS
+# TeamsBot-Whats-New-At-AWS

-A ChatBot for Amazon Chime that sends a message to a group for each news from AWS.
+A ChatBot for Microsoft Teams that sends a message to a group for each news from AWS.

-Made with ❤️ by François-Xavier Gsell.
-Available on the [AWS Serverless Application Repository](https://aws.amazon.com/serverless)
+Modified version of François-Xavier Gsell's [ChimeBot] (https://github.com/fxgsell/ChimeBot-Whats-New-At-AWS).

 ## MANUAL INSTALLATION